Focused Ultrasound Therapy

 There is currently a clinical trial in Surrey, United Kingdom that is using focused ultrasound to treat ovarian cancer (as well as other pelvic tumors).

-A second clinical trial is underway in London, United Kingdom assessing focused ultrasound to treat ovarian cancer (as well as other advanced pelvic tumors), when all other treatment options are not available.
+Another clinical trial is underway in London, United Kingdom assessing focused ultrasound to treat ovarian cancer (as well as other advanced pelvic tumors), when all other treatment options are not available.

 Regulatory Approval and Reimbursement